Enjoy This Post? Share the Love!

 Here are some of my personal tips from trips in the US and abroad.
 (Spoiler alert: I have a life long history of making a contest of traveling light.
 I once spent a summer in Europe with just an overnight bag albeit, an overstuffed one!
 Please send us yours tips as well on our Contacts page.

-Holiday Packing-Solo Travel Tips:
+Vacation Packing-Solo Travel Tips:

 Personal Comfort Before Leaving Home and En Route: